-

 Best time to visit Indonesia

-Top things to see in Indonesia
+What to see in Indonesia

-- Visit Borobudur, the largest Buddhist temple in the world.
+-Visit Borobudur, the largest Buddhist temple in the world.

-- Get a feel for traditional Indonesian architecture at Indonesia Miniature Park.
+-Get a feel for traditional Indonesian architecture at Indonesia Miniature Park.

-- Hike to the colour-changing lakes of Mount Kelimutu on Flores.
+-Hike to the colour-changing lakes of Mount Kelimutu on Flores.

-- See the fierce stone carvings in Batubulan.
-Read more about Indonesia Attractions.
+-See the fierce stone carvings in Batubulan.

-- Swim with dolphins off the coast of Lovina.
+-Swim with dolphins off the coast of Lovina.

-- Party in the busy nightclubs of Bali.
+-Party in the busy nightclubs of Bali.

-- Go white-water rafting in Sidemen Valley.
+-Go whitewater rafting in Sidemen Valley.

 Getting to Indonesia

 There are no direct cheap flights to Indonesia from the UK or the US, but connecting flights are available to Bali, landing at Denpasar International Airport.
-Get more information on Airports in Indonesia.

 Read